Volunteer in Madagascar

 Volunteers are served three meals per day, prepared in the traditional Madagascan style by an on-site Malagasy cook.
-Breakfast is western style and ranges from pancakes to eggs or bread with condiments.
+Breakfast ranges from pancakes to eggs or bread with condiments.
 Lunch is rice or pasta based, and dinner is rice based.
 Both lunch and dinner is served with either beans, chicken, zebu (beef) or fish, all with vegetables and sauce.
-Vegetarian options are available and most meals are dairy free.
-Meals will change seasonally depending on the ingredients available on Nosy Be.
+Supplies in Madagascar are limited and meals will change seasonally depending on the ingredients available on Nosy Be.
 Volunteers working on a placement which requires them to be away from camp during lunch time can organize a packed lunch, through the local team, the night before.
-If you have any special dietary requirements, please let us know so we can make arrangements for you.
-We will do our best to make sure you are well taken care of, however you should not expect to eat as you normally do at home - there is the need to be flexible or prepared to supplement the food provided if needed.
+Please note that the local team is not able to cater for special dietary requirements or requests, you should not expect to eat as you normally do at home and there is the need to be flexible or prepared to supplement the food provided.
+If supplementing food, volunteers must note that the kitchen is not available for volunteer use as it is a traditional kitchen.
+Volunteers can store non-perishable items at camp or can eat out at local restaurants.

 “I absolutely loved Madagascar.
 I loved just getting to know all the volunteers, hosts, staff, and locals.
 Having lemurs and chameleons crawling on me was an awesome experience as well.
 The accommodations are really nice and it is beautiful.
 The experiences I had were once in a lifetime experiences, and I met so many awesome people and made really great friends that I stay in contact with.
 I was very sad to leave.
 I plan to volunteer with IVHQ again in different countries.” - Gabriel Mastromano (Marine Conservation Volunteer in Madagascar)